 There are a huge variety of food courts on-site at the Pentagon.
 Believe it or not, stalls set up by Taco Bell, KFC and Starbucks are easy to find.
 Naturally, as Pentagon staff are required on-site throughout their working day, it makes sense that fast food should come to them, and not the other way around!

 Finally – believe it or not – Russian forces very nearly took military action against a hot dog stand in the Pentagon during the Cold War.
-That’s because the stand at the time was in a central location, surrounded by the building’s main stronghold – they thought it was the epicentre of war talks!
+That’s because the stand at the time was in a central location, surrounded by the building’s main stronghold – they thought it was the epicenter of war talks!